PowerFlex

 NOTE: Tolerations/selectors work the same way for node pods.

-For configuring Controller HA on the Dell CSI Operator, please refer to the Dell CSI Operator documentation.
+For configuring Controller HA on the Dell CSM Operator, please refer to the Dell CSM Operator documentation.

 SDC Deployment